nikantic/chat-app/README.md

 Test messages are provided in `./data/testMessages.ts`.

-Expected API endpoint response is array that looks like this example:
+Expected API endpoint response is array with messages that looks like this example:

 ```ts
 [{